 They are more distinct and have stronger middle and upper-range sounds to them.
 The volume isn’t quite as pronounced, but the concert body is very articulate!
 The Concert guitars usually have lower string tension as well.
 They are a great choice for finger-picking.

 Their well-balanced tone also works well for vocal accompaniment.
 The Concert body is a popular choice if you don’t need the deep bass of a full-size dreadnought guitar.
 But thanks to the larger lower bout of the concert style, there is plenty of low-end.

 Grand Concert (OO)

-The grand concert guitars was introduced in 1984 to meet the needs of finger style players who wanted more comfort and a more pronounced version.
+The grand concert (OO) is larger and, as a result, is louder and offers more benefits.
+They were introduced in 1984 to meet the needs of finger-style players.
+They are perfect for anyone who wanted more comfort and a more pronounced version.